nakul-verma2/olx_scraper/README.md

 ```
 You'll be prompted to choose the scraping method:

--Enter 1 to scrape via HTML requests (may return fewer results).
+- Enter 1 to scrape via HTML requests (may return fewer results).

--Enter 2 to fetch data from OLX API (more comprehensive results).
+- Enter 2 to fetch data from OLX API (more comprehensive results).

 For API fetching, you'll also be prompted to enter how many pages to scrape.

-##Output
+## Output
 ```Python
 For method 1 (HTML scraping), data is saved to olx_data_via_requests.csv.